UnderscoreBrad/BasicBot_PY/README.md

 BasicBot requires Server Members Intent to function.
 This is how it DMs and mentions users.

-config.txt must contain the proper IDs for the bot token, owner's user ID, and owner's DM channel
+Environment Variables (.env) must contain the proper IDs for the bot token, owner's user ID, and owner's DM channel.
+See sample in dotenv

 global-censored-RH.txt can contain no keywords, but ensure there are no blank lines in the file